Attendance & Progress

 Attendance is tracked weekly by the Family & Pastoral Manager and persistence absence followed up at point of identification.

-Malcolm Arnold Preparatory School has a weekly attendance target of 97% and you can follow our progress in the newsletters section, here.
+Malcolm Arnold Preparatory School has a weekly attendance target of 97% and you can follow our progress in the new section of our website.

 Malcolm Arnold Prep.
-School attendance lead: Mrs Nicola Giles
+School attendance lead: Mrs L Catlin

 Absence line phone number: 01604 931130